rodolforezende/rodolforezende/README.md

-# Hi there 👋, Im Rodolfo Rezende
+# Hi there 👋, Im Rodolfo Ramos

 I've always enjoyed solving problems, being able to make people's lives easier and I discovered this in technology, where I have the opportunity to positively impact society through technological solutions.